jmikola/JmikolaAutoLoginBundle/README.md

   [SecurityBundle documentation]: http://symfony.com/doc/current/book/security.html#using-multiple-user-providers

-### An other security configuration example
+### Another security configuration example

-In this example we specify a provider that implement both `UserProviderInterface` and `AutoLoginUserProviderInterface`.
-We do also set the URL token to listen for to `auto_login`.
+In this example, we specify a provider that implements both `UserProviderInterface` and `AutoLoginUserProviderInterface`.
+We also customize the URL parameter to use `auto_login` instead of the default.

 ```yml
 services: